 In Germany, the life insurance offerings are diverse and sometimes not recommended.
 More recommendations later in this article.

-Type 1 – Endowment life insurance in Germany (Kapitallebensversicherung)
+Type 1 – Endowment life insurance (Kapitallebensversicherung)

 General life insurance does have some advantages compared to the other types of insurance.